Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Here you can find nearly all the species and varieties of Bamboo Nursery Kimmei.

-The winter-hardiness also depends on the length of the frost period in combination with sun and wind.
+The hardiness in the winter also depends on the length of the frost period in combination with sun and wind.

-Moderate hardy species can stand for short periods temperatures from -8/-15°C.
+Moderate hardy species can stand for short periods temperatures from -8 en -15°C

 Species with ▲ belong to 'Best Choice'.